Guide on How to Applique Fabric

 Different Ways to Applique Fabric?

-Before I get into all the details, keep in mind, you do not have to go fancy to do applique.
-It can be as simple as adding a single patch of fabric that already has a print/design on it to a garment.
-If you are doing such an applique, and you want to keep it extremely simple, just use some disappearing glue to temporarily stick the applique piece to the main garment and then sew them down.
+Before I get into all the details, keep in mind, you do not have to go fancy to do applique...you don't have to get out the sequins or patchwork.
+Applique can be as simple as adding a single piece of fabric, such as lace fabric or linen, that already has a print/design on it to a garment.
+If you are doing such an applique and you want to keep it extremely simple, use some disappearing glue to temporarily stick the applique piece to the main garment and then sew them down.
 I like to use Elmer’s purple glue stick for this purpose.

 But if you want to do an involved applique, listed below are the supplies you need to start your applique project: